 - Seek counseling immediately.
 Be it a local AA group or a therapist, you need to find support that will enable you to begin the process of not using alcohol as a crutch.

 - Alcoholism is a disease, so don’t try and fight it on your own.
+Getting a DUI can cause depression as well so don’t be afraid to ask for help.

 - You may need to separate yourself from certain friends.
 For instance, if some of your friends at work are the “party” crowd, it may be best to avoid being around them for some time.
 If they are true friends, they will understand and will NOT put you any situation that will put you at risk again.